You may have the right prospects, the right value statements, and yet your sales are not increasing.

 If a customer says they are using your competitor do not undermine their choice as it comes out as rude and is off-putting.
 Rather distinguish your product from that of your competition without mudslinging.

 This makes way for another conversation down the line to prove what your product does and show why they need it.

 Once you’ve convinced the customer, you can talk making a switch.

 That’s good to hear <competitor> is a great company.
 In fact, we share a lot of mutual customers and companies that use both our product find it easier to accomplish <goal> much easier.

 You need to make your customers feel appreciated.
 Basic things like expressing gratitude and saying please resonates well with customers.

 You can also send customers an occasional update on your industry.
 This shows that you work hard to stay ahead of trends and illustrates the importance of your product or service.

 Once they’re given top-notch services and feel appreciated, it becomes easier to sell them a product.
-You can build appreciation into recorded messages (voice broadcast), emails, and even follow-up text messages after you have completed a call.
+You can build appreciation into recorded messages and send them via a voice broadcasting solution, emails, and even follow-up text messages after you have completed a call.